LimeChain/eoslime/Readme.md

 * name
 * publicKey
 * privateKey
-* provider - The network provider account connected to
+* provider - The network provider that the account is connected to
 * permissions:
 ```javascript
         {